 Of course, it might be advantageous to form an LLC anyways.
 We’ve already discussed the difference between sole proprietorships and LLCs in another blog post, but let’s take a look at how these differences look when discussing an Etsy business.

-LLCs, short for limited liability companies, are separate legal entities from their owners (LLCs can have more than one owner, which is another possible advantage over sole proprietorships).
+LLCs, or limited liability companies, are separate legal entities from their owners (LLCs can have more than one owner, which is another possible advantage over sole proprietorships).
 This type of business structure protects its owners from lawsuits and debt.

 This might be advantageous for you.
 For example, if you sell crafts that contain hazardous or fragile material, like glass, you could potentially be liable if a customer were to injure themselves.
 Having an LLC would protect your personal assets from the suit.